-The Group has a reported underspend of £1.2m against its budget of £182.2m, equating to and underspend of 0.65%.
+The Group has a reported underspend of £0.441m against its budget of £196.994m, equating to and underspend of 0.22%.
 This outturn position is within the generally accepted financial health indicator in the sector of being within a two percent over or under tolerance compared to budget.
 This underspend will be added to the groups general fund reserve, allowing greater medium term resilience to offset some of the significant risks inherent in Policing.
-Major variances have arisen in the following areas:
+Major variances have arisen in the following areas during the year: